CONSUMER ADVICE TO HELP YOU BUY THE BEST OF EVERYTHING

 Verum Verdicts shortlists the best gear you can buy, right now.
 The idea is to help you choose the right product quickly – avoiding the stress of having to read loads of reviews, compare specifications and spend time researching what’s good and what isn’t.

 Our verdicts are based on reviewing the evidence.
-We check out reader reviews to measure real-world insight, interrogate expert opinion and compare the technical specifications to define genuine product advantage.
-Our methodology is built with a product engineering foundation and 25 years of experience gained from running the UK’s biggest technology magazines
+We scrutinise genuine owner insights to measure real-world experience, interrogate expert opinion and compare the technical specifications to define genuine product advantage.
+Our methodology is designed to identify the best products over time rather than a snap shot of the latest gizmo in lab conditions.

 Turning a long list into a shortlist

 Rather than limit a test to a handful of products, we consider hundreds.
-We then turn the long list into a shortlist, detailing and justifying the best buys, ranked in price order – We do this, so you can choose the best product for your budget rather than having to read about loads of stuff you don’t want – saving you time.
+We then turn the long list into a shortlist, detailing and justifying the best buys, ranked in price order – We do this, so you can choose the best product for your budget rather than having to read about loads of stuff you either don’t want or can’t afford.

 We’re not experts in everything.
 While some details are easy to compare, such as warranty length, other aspects are much harder and require detailed analysis.
 For example, when looking at security software, Verum works with SE Labs, a world-renowned testing organisation that specialises in IT security.
 Or when researching the best electric toothbrushes, our search for verifiable information means consuming long-term clinical and academic trials, such as the Cochrane Review and Journal of Clinical Periodontology.
 Ranging from security software to electric toothbrushes, we find the best evidence on which to make our recommendations.

-Our desire is that by Verum committing the time & effort to research, we get the recommendations right and you come to trust Verum Verdicts.
-So whenever you’re looking for the best buy, you search Verum for advice – saving time and money on the way.
+Our desire is that by Verum committing the time & effort to research, we get the recommendations right and earn your trust.
+So whenever you’re looking to make a purchase, you search Verum for advice.
+Hopefully, you’ll share our details with friends and family, too.

-Beyond the initial results and verdict, we continually review our recommendations, updating products when superior alternatives become available.
+Beyond the initial results and verdict, we continually review our recommendations, updating products when superior alternatives or better value options become available.

 Where are the advertisements?

 Verum doesn’t run any advertising.
+And we don’t accept payment (or products) for content.
 This avoids any bias and pressure for product inclusion.
 Hence Verum researchers and analysts have a clear remit to include products that measure up technically rather than commercially.
-Verum research is funded by and supported by readers.
+Verum research is funded and supported by our readers.

 What does ‘supported by readers’ actually mean?